Piper Sandler lifts Endo International plc [ENDP] price estimate. Who else is bullish?

-“We are disappointed in ‘s ruling and respectfully disagree with the court’s decision,” said Matthew J. Maletta, Executive Vice President and Chief Legal Officer of Endo.
-“We note that the decision turned on the court’s interpretation of conflicting appellate case law.
-Specifically, the court stated that after expending significant effort, it remained unable to reconcile appellate case law governing the consideration of product testing data which differs from ANDA specifications.
-We plan to address that important issue, among others, as we appeal ‘s decision and continue defending our intellectual property rights to VASOSTRICT®.”.
+The plaintiffs in the foregoing cases asserted various claims relating to the defendants’ marketing and sale of prescription opioid medications and/or alleged failures to take adequate steps to identify and report suspicious orders.
+A jury trial on liability has been ongoing since June 2021.

-It opened the trading session at $2.13, the shares rose to $2.45 and dropped to $2.10, the range by which the price of stock traded the whole day.
-The daily chart for ENDP points out that the company has recorded -72.75% loss over the past six months.
-However, it is still -12.37% lower than its most recent low trading price.
+Endo International plc represents 233.33 million in outstanding shares, while the company has a total market value of $467.55 million with the latest information.
+ENDP stock price has been found in the range of $2.5601 to $2.75.

-If we look at the average trading volume of 8.10M shares, ENDP reached to a volume of 16760117 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 10.78M shares, ENDP reached a trading volume of 11661099 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Endo International plc [ENDP]: